-Spring ISD's variance was less than the threshold of 3 percent, which earned the district 10 points.
+Spring ISD's variance was less than the threshold of 3 percent, which earned the district a passing rating for the ceiling determination.

-14. Did the external independent auditor indicate the AFR was free of any instance(s) of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
-(The AICPA defines material noncompliance.)
+17. Did the external independent auditor indicate the AFR was free of any instance(s) of material weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds?
+(The AICPA defines material weakness.)